nzilbb/digit-triplets-test/README.md

 2. A server with [MySQL](https://www.mysql.com/) installed.
 3. A set of digit triplet recordings for your test, with appropriate noise levels

-The digit triplets recordings must be named using the covention:
+The digit triplets recordings must be named using the convention:
 `{triplet}_{db}{mode}`.mp3

 Where: